BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 The hosts a code agent may reach at build time and at run time are governed by allowlists.
 Run-time egress is the default-deny allowlist derived from your manifest's declared hosts; build-time egress (registries, prebuilt-binary hosts) is managed by FindAgent per agent.
 The sandbox can't reach anything outside them.

-A code agent runs in FindAgent's hosted sandbox, so you use it by connecting your client to its gateway URL — there is no local npx install and nothing to keep running on your machine.
-The CTA on a code agent always reads Connect, never “Install”.
+A hosted code agent runs in FindAgent's sandbox, so you use it by connecting your client to its gateway URL — nothing runs on your machine and there's nothing to keep running.
+The CTA on a hosted code agent reads Get, never “Install”.

 Add its remote MCP server URL — in the form https://mcp.findagent.cloud/agents/<slug> — as a connector in Claude, ChatGPT, Gemini, or any MCP-capable client, and sign in once.
 The full walkthrough is on the Connect page.